RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 on a criminal actor would raise significant constitutional problems under the First Amendment that ought to be avoided.&hellip;

 Although the plaintiffs' contentions in this case do not concern the absolute proscription of the defendants' conduct, courts have made clear that attaching tort liability to protected speech can violate the First Amendment. *See* [*New York Times v.
-Sullivan,* (S.Ct.
-1964)](http://scholar.google.com/scholar_case?case=10183527771703896207&q=james+meow&hl=en&as_sdt=6,28&scilh=0) ("Although this is a civil lawsuit between private parties, the Alabama courts have applied a state rule of law which petitioners claim to impose invalid restrictions on their constitutional freedoms of speech and press.
+Sullivan,*](http://scholar.google.com/scholar_case?case=10183527771703896207&q=james+meow&hl=en&as_sdt=6,28&scilh=0) (US 1964) ("Although this is a civil lawsuit between private parties, the Alabama courts have applied a state rule of law which petitioners claim to impose invalid restrictions on their constitutional freedoms of speech and press.
 It matters not that that law has been applied in a civil action and that it is common law only, though supplemented by statute.").

 [The court found that movies and video games are protected speech under the First Amendment.